wp-plugins/wordbooker/readme.txt

 = How do I report problems or submit feature requests? =

-- Use the [Wordbooker Discussion Board](http://www.facebook.com/apps/application.php?v=app_2373072738&id=254577506873).
+- Use the [Wordbooker Support Forums](http://wordbooker.tty.org.uk/forums/).
 Either start a new topic, or add to an existing topic.

-- Do *not* use the Review Wall for support or feature requests.
-People are unable to respond to Review Wall posts; you are less likely to get a response.

-Alternatively, Go to the Wordbooker Page on [GoogleCode](http://code.google.com/p/wordbooker/).
+- Alternatively, Go to the Wordbooker Page on [GoogleCode](http://code.google.com/p/wordbooker/).

 == KNOWN CONFLICTS ==